 A divorce that involves large and complex assets needs experienced legal representation.
 Your assets need to be valued by professionals who can provide accurate comparisons and detailed analysis.
 You likely have an idea of what some of your assets are worth, but the value of items like real estate, businesses, investment properties, vehicles, stock options and retirement accounts is more difficult to find.
 Our attorneys can help you find your precise net worth and protect your interests in a dissolution of marriage.

 How long your divorce takes depends on how quickly you and your spouse can reach a settlement or a trial can be concluded.
 A settlement may be reached at any time, and a judgment can be entered by the court immediately thereafter.
 If a settlement cannot be reached, a complex litigated divorce may take more than a year to complete.
-Our attorneys use collaborative divorce, mediation and arbitration to resolve your divorce as quickly as possible and avoid a trial, ideally with a settlement.
+Our attorneys use collaborative divorce, mediation and arbitration to resolve your divorce as quickly as possible and to avoid a trial, when appropriate.

 Relocation is an important issue for many families.
 Many divorces involve relocation, which impacts the parenting plan for children.
 If you or your spouse wishes to relocate with your children, you need attorneys who understand the law and can negotiate an acceptable custody arrangement or, if necessary, litigate your position in court.
 Our firm assists you in any relocation issues that arise during or after your divorce with confident and professional representation.